-To synchronize time on the host server using the vSphere desktop client:
+To synchronize time on the host server using the vSphere web client (HTML 5):

-- 1. Log in to the VM manager (vCenter Server or the ESXi host). - 2.
-From the left-hand panel, select the host server on which the software image is to be installed. - 3.
-Select the Configuration tab. - 4.
-From the Software pane on the left-hand side, select Time Configuration. - 5.
-On the top right of the page, select Properties.
-The Time Configuration dialog box appears. - 6.
-In the NTP Configuration section, select NTP Client Enabled. - 7.
-Select Options. - The NTP Daemon (ntpd) Options dialog box appears. - 8.
-From the left-hand panel, select General.
-Under Startup Policy, select Start and stop with host. - 9.
-Select OK. - 10.
-Select Options again. - The NTP Daemon (ntpd) Options dialog box appears. - 11.
-From the left-hand panel, select NTP Settings.
-Under NTP Servers, we strongly recommend that you configure at least 3 distinct NTP servers or NTP server pools to ensure that log entries from all nodes are properly synchronized. - 12.
-Select Restart NTP service to apply changes, and then select OK.
+- 1. Log in to the VM manager (vCenter Server). - 2.
+From the vSphere client's navigation panel, select the host server on which the software image is to be installed. - 3.
+From the main panel, select the Configure tab. - 4.
+From the left-hand panel, select System > Time Configuration. - 5.
+From the top right of the page, select Edit.
+The Edit Time Configuration dialog box appears. - 6.
+Select Use Network Time Protocol (Enable NTP client). - 7.
+In the NTP Servers field, we strongly recommend that you enter at least 3 distinct NTP servers or NTP server pools to ensure that log entries from all nodes are properly synchronized. - 8.
+From the NTP Service Startup Policy drop-down menu, select Start and stop with host. - 9.
+Select OK.